Distracted-E421/nixos-cursor/README.md

 # nixos-cursor

-**Status**: Release Candidate 3.2 (v2.0.77) - **37 Versions Available**
+**Status**: Release Candidate 3.3 (v2.0.77) - **37 Versions Available**
 **License**: MIT
 **Maintained by**: e421
 **Credits**: Version tracking by [oslook](https://github.com/oslook)

 A production-ready NixOS package for **Cursor IDE** with built-in support for **Model Context Protocol (MCP) servers**, automated updates, and a **Multi-Version Manager** with **37 historical versions** spanning three eras for ultimate workflow stability.

-> **Why Release Candidate 3.2?**
+> **Why Release Candidate 3.3?**
 > We are targeting **Cursor 2.0.77** as our primary stable release.
 With the deprecation of custom agent modes in Cursor 2.1.x, many users (ourselves included) found their workflows disrupted.
-This package now includes a comprehensive **Version Manager** that allows you to run any of **37 versions** (spanning 2.0.x, 1.7.x, and 1.6.x) side-by-side with isolated configurations.
+This package now includes a comprehensive **Version Manager** with a polished GUI that allows you to run any of **37 versions** (spanning 2.0.x, 1.7.x, and 1.6.x) side-by-side with isolated configurations.
 We refuse to have our workflows dictated on a whim, so we built the tools to take control back.

 **Version Coverage:**
 - **2.0.x Custom Modes Era**: 17 versions (2.0.11 - 2.0.77)